Rakshak05/BMSIT-Faculty-app/FIXES_README.md

 3. Close the app completely
 4. Have another user create a meeting for you
 5. Verify push notification is received

-### Transcription Testing
-1. Create or select a meeting as host
-2. Navigate to the transcription view
-3. Upload an audio recording
-4. Verify the recording is uploaded successfully
-5. Wait for processing to complete
-6. Verify the transcription appears in the app

 ### Meeting Duration and Time Display Testing
 1. Create a future meeting and verify the time display is hidden